ghoomfrog/kid/README.md

 ## Time

-`%%` is a millisecond-level Unix timestamp integer referring to now.
+`%%` is a millisecond-level Unix timestamp quantity referring to now.
 In addition to keeping the time with it, we can use it to wait a number of milliseconds.

 ```kid
 wait = {